fivethreeo/react-ssr-django-jwt-docker/README.md

 ## Features

 * Building using [razzle][razzle]
-* Runtime configuration
+* Runtime configuration in server and client
 * Server hot module reloading
 * Server-side rendering
 * Code splitting using [@loadable/component][@loadable/component]
 * Babel 7 with fragments
 * React 16.8.6 with hooks
-* Registration and authentication using JWT and django-rest-framework
+* Registration/activation and authentication using JWT and graphene
 * Using [træfik][træfik] for routing requests and ssl.

 ## How to use